 Liverpool has in the last few years gained a reputation as being one of the most desirable European Destinations.
 It’s ideally located in the Irish Sea Close to Ireland and North Wales and unlike some ports, once you arrive in Liverpool on a cruise ship you berth on the River Mersey in the heart of the city meaning you can easily and quickly walk to and from your berth during your stay in the City.

 It's not surprising that since opening in 2007 Cruise Liverpool has grown and now attracts over 70 cruise calls each summer.
-Liverpool is often still viewed by Americans before they arrive as a “small borough” yet when they see the imposing water-front or are walking around the city with us they say that actually, it's really a large “Metropolis”.
+Liverpool is often still viewed by Americans before they arrive as a “small borough” yet when they see the imposing water-front or are walking around the city with us they say "Wow it's really a large “Metropolis!”.

 The Canadian born Samuel Cunard started things off around 1860 when he realised that with the arrival of Steam Ships that he could regularise the mail service timetables.
 To help fund this passenger accommodation was added and Cunard set and maintained the fasted Atlantic Crossings repeatedly gaining the Blue Riband while other companies, for example, White Star with their ill-fated Titanic oozed luxury.
 Hotels like the Liverpool Adelphi were built and the industry boomed.